DatGuy1/Windows-Toasts/docs/interactable.rst

 Caveats
 -------

-You may have noticed something weird in the code above.
+You may have noticed something weird when testing the above code.
 Why, when we display the toast, does it say command prompt in the top left, and have the icon for it?
 InteractableWindowsToaster requires an Application User Model ID (AUMID) to function properly.
 The package provides the command prompt as the default, and the applicationText becomes the :meth:`attribution text <windows_toasts.toast_document.ToastDocument.SetAttributionText>`.